Polariton condensation with saturable molecules dressed by vibrational modes: First order transition in large limit variational polaron transform

+We now turn to consider the behaviour when $S \gg 1$. \ch{Such values, which correspond to ultrastrong coupling to vibrational modes, are interesting because, as seen in Fig.~\ref{fig:S6_phase} for $S=6$, they can lead to first order transitions into the superradiant state.} At small $T$ the strength of the first order jump is largest at points near to, but not exactly at, $\mu=\epsilon$.
+For yet larger $S$ (not shown) a first order jump can also occur within the condensed phase.
+If viewed as a dynamical system, the first order jump in the field could be potentially regarded as an optical switch. \ch{The size of jump of $\lambda$ can be controlled by varying the ratio $\Omega/g\sqrt{N}$.} First order transitions have also recently been noted within other variants of the Tavis--Cummings model~\cite{Baksic2013}.

-The existence of a first order normal to superradiant transition can be understood by considering the extent of polaron formation at large $S$, i.e. entanglement of the phonon and electronic states of the molecule.
-Such entanglement reduces the overlap between ground and excited states, and so reduces the coupling to light, but also lowers the phonon energy.
-Such a state is clearly favored in the normal state.
-In the condensed state, it is instead favorable to increase the optical polarization by suppressing the entanglement, and having similar phonon configurations for both electronic states.
-First order transition arises due to a sudden switch between these states.
-At small $T$ the strength of the first order jump is largest at points near to, but not exactly at, $\mu=\epsilon$.
+The existence of a first order phase transition can be understood by considering the extent of polaron formation at large $S$, \textit{i.e.}\ the extent of entanglement of the vibrational and electronic states of the molecule. \ch{Since we always consider MF theory for the photon mode, there is never entanglement between the photon mode and other modes.
+The entanglement we consider corresponds to conditional displacement of the vibrational mode, dependent on the state of the two-level system.
+Such entanglement reduces the overlap between the electronic ground and excited states, and so reduces the coupling to light.
+Such entanglement also lowers the vibrational energy.
+This is favoured in the normal state.} In the condensed state, it is instead favourable to increase the optical polarisation by suppressing the entanglement, and having similar vibrational configurations for both electronic states.
+As a result, at a given value of $g$ it is possible to sustain a self-consistent solution both for the normal state and the condensed state.
+A first order transition arises due to switching between these states.